hpe-storage/python-hpedockerplugin/README.md

 Troubleshooting issues with the plugin can be performed using these [tips](/docs/troubleshooting.md)

-## SPOCK Link for HPE 3PAR Volume Plugin for Docker
+## SPOCK Link for HPE 3PAR and HPE Primera Volume Plugin for Docker

 * [SPOCK Link](https://spock.corp.int.hpe.com/spock/utility/document.aspx?docurl=Shared%20Documents/hw/3par/3par_volume_plugin_for_docker.pdf)